Skip to content

 Big Data Analytics

 Apache Spark, Apache Flink and Apache Hadoop are frameworks for processing and integrating Big Data.
 These frameworks are also offered as software modules.
-You can check module versions and availability with the command
+These are available in release/r24.04 and beyond, allowing these big data framework jobs to be executed on different clusters, e.g., Barnard.

 1. Load the Spark software module